Exploring Acworth, Georgia: Where History Meets Charm

-Acworth, Georgia is located in northern Cobb County in the foothills of the north Georgia mountains just 35 minutes northwest of Downtown Atlanta.
+Acworth, Georgia is a charming city located in northern Cobb County in the foothills of the north Georgia mountains and just 35 minutes northwest of Downtown Atlanta.
 Surrounded by the beautiful Lake Acworth and Lake Allatoona, Acworth is known as the “Lake City” and offers the perfect combination of affordable housing, high ranking schools, and access to large city amenities in a small town atmosphere.

 Acworth began as Northcutt Station, which was the first water stop north of Atlanta on the Western & Atlantic Railroad.
 The stop was soon renamed by Joseph Gregg after his hometown of Acworth, New Hampshire.
 The city of Acworth was incorporated on December 1, 1860.

 More Acworth History…

 Acworth is part of the Cobb County School System.
 There are five elementary schools, two middle schools, and two high schools.
 Acworth is also home to one college as well as several private schools.